asarkar/camel/docker-registry-listener/README.md

 *OR*

 3. Manually make a POST request as shown below (a sample [envelope](src/test/resources/envelope.json) is available).
-The application will return immediately with a list of event ids.
+The application will return immediately with a list of event ids and continue in the background.
-Making a GET request with an event id returns the audit trail for that event.
+Making a GET request with an event id returns the audit trail for that event, provided the request is complete.

 **POST Request**